 Pros: Saves the customer money when there’s irregular usage.
 It’s good value for low to mid-volume users.

-Cons: Unpredictable revenue for the business because of customer usage fluctuations, and unpredictable and surprising costs for customers.
-It may not provide good value for high volume customers.
+Cons: Unpredictable revenue for the business because of customer usage fluctuations, as well as unpredictable and surprising costs for customers.
+It may not provide good value for the higher volume customers.

 Pros: More predictable revenue and scales well for large/enterprise teams.
 There’s no need to track usage.

-Cons: May serve as a barrier for economical teams who will limit number of seats to control costs.
-It doesn’t always align with product value, in which case you’ll be leaving money on the table.
+Cons: This system may serve as a barrier for economical teams who will limit number of seats to control costs.
+Also, it doesn’t always align with product value, in which case you’ll be leaving money on the table.
 For instance, a customer may end up paying for users who aren’t active.
 Slack addresses this issue by adding prorated credits for users who have become inactive in a billing cycle, and only charging for active use.

 Who it works for: User-based billing works optimally for team collaboration or customer service tools.

-- Tiered billing: This pricing structure is built in ‘tiers’.
+This pricing structure is built in ‘tiers’.
 Each tier is constructed for a specific buyer persona and is capped off in price.
-Once a user hits a ceiling on a particular tier, they are upgraded to the next tier offering more functionality or usage.
+Once a user hits a functionality ceiling on a particular tier, they are upgraded to the next tier offering more functionality and usage.
 A popular example is Hubspot with its Basic, Pro & Enterprise tiers.